ShoaibKhan/Nox/README.md

 ![alt text](https://github.com/ShoaibAhmadKhan/Nox/blob/master/pictures/Profpic3.PNG "Dashboard")

-Recommended Usage: Teachers should occasionally tell students to ask questions using the app, and then teachers should respond to those questions.
+<b>Recommended Usage: </b>Teachers should occasionally tell students to ask questions using the app, and then teachers should respond to those questions.

 # User Guide for Students